palamatt95/MLaaS4HEP/doc/updates.md

 However, the given example shows some parameters that need to be changed depending on the model used: `epochs` and `chunk_size`.
 The presence of these parameters assumes that the defined model is capable of incremental learning and that it `knows` the concept of epoch.
 A `params.json` defined in this way is therefore suitable if the model under consideration is a Neural Network.
-However, if the defined model does not satisfy the two previous conditions (as in the case of a Decision Tree, for example) it is necessary to remove the `epochs` key and change the value associated with the `chunk_size` key by setting it to -1: in this way, the training of the model will be carried out using a single chunk containing all events.
+However, if the defined model does not satisfy the two previous conditions it is necessary to remove the `epochs` key and change the value associated with the `chunk_size` key by setting it to -1: in this way, the training of the model will be carried out using a single chunk containing all events.

 Thus, the previous example is suitable for examples 1. and 2., whereas if a model is defined as in examples 3. and 4., the params.json file will need to be modified as follows.

 ```